imranismail/bff/README.md

 In other words, BFF stands for ["Backend For Frontend"](https://samnewman.io/patterns/architectural/bff/).

-Some examples of BFF adopted by other teams
+Some examples of BFF adopted by other teams:

 - https://www.thoughtworks.com/insights/blog/bff-soundcloud
 - https://samnewman.io/patterns/architectural/bff/